f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab3-1.rst

 The typical use for a OneConnect profile is to reduce TCP connection time by re-using idle TCP connections.
 In most cases, the lan-side TMOS to pool member TCP 3-way handshake is less than 1ms.
 There will also be a TMOS memory savings with the connection re-use but 3-way handshake time reduction will be small.
 The TCP connection re-use may also help in environments where the application servers are unable to support a large number of active connections.

 The larger time savings comes from re-using idle pool member TLS connections.
 In this lab environment, the typical TLS handshake is 18ms.
-Saving 18ms per connection can be important when you scale that up to many thousands of connections per second. of The net time savings will vary based on connection rate and concurency.
+Saving 18ms per connection can be important when you scale that up to many thousands of connections per second.
+The net time savings will vary based on connection rate and concurency.

 Here are some connection re-use numbers from the lab::